Vegetarian tacos are one of the most delicious ways to eat vegetables! Here’s how to make tacos and our 10 best tacos recipes.

 Whether you’re looking to eat more vegetables or eat plant based on the regular, vegan and vegetarian tacos are one of the most delicious ways to do it!
 The tortilla is the perfect canvas for vegetable deliciousness.
 You can go straight up authentic with Mexican flavors, or branch into a fusion taco with flavors taking cues from Thai or Korean elements.

 All of our 10 best vegetarian tacos below are not considered “authentic” or traditional tacos: they’re plays on the concept of delicious flavors and textures inside a tortilla.
-Keep reading for how to make tacos, and our 10 best vegan and vegetarian tacos recipes!
+Keep reading for how to make tacos, and our 10 best vegetarian tacos recipes!

-How to make tacos
+How to make vegetarian tacos taste amazing

 Everyone makes tacos differently, but there are a few elements that are key to how to make a delicious taco: